-Videoconferencing Tools
+5.2 Videoconferencing Tools

 To observe how users behave during mobile videoconferencing, three different activities were devised.
-This segment of the research was conducted using a modified Apple iPod Touch[TM], equipped with an application allowing the capture of its screen in a separate computer.
-This was chosen because it provided a real-time view of the device's screen and helped provide a lighter test tool by taking advantage of the device's capacities.
-This was inspired by Morel's work in the field [17] and it allowed participants to use the device unhindered by any research equipment.
-It could also be used during the video call with little impact on lag times, thus remaining closer to normal use of the device, albeit with a severely reduced battery time.
+This segment of the research was conducted using a modified Apple iPod TouchTM, equipped with an application allowing the capture of its screen in a separate computer, Display Recorder.
+This was chosen because it provided a near real-time view of the device's screen and helped provide a lighter test tool by taking advantage of the device's capacities.
+This was inspired by Morel's work in the field [Licoppe and Morel, 2012] and it allowed participants to use the device unhindered by any research equipment, such as cameras or backpacks.
+It could also be used during the video call with little impact on lag times, as our initial tests showed less than a second in added lag.
+This allowed us to remain closer to normal use of the device, albeit with a severely reduced battery time.
 Participants were also provided headphones, since the device's speakers were too weak to use in a public space.